Michael Feldstein, eLiterate

 During class, the instructor functions as a facilitator, coaching, advising, answering questions and addressing misconceptions in real time.
 Class may start out with a series of mini lectures, further explaining content the students found difficult or confusing.
 The remainder of the class is spent in active learning, so students and Instructors interact with each other.
 Most "flipped teachers" think this is the most important aspect of the flipped model.

-A growing number of higher ed institutions are investigating its use, although the research is just emerging in the peer-reviewed journals.
+A growing number of higher ed institutions are investigating its use, and the body of research is growing in the peer-reviewed journals.
 See for yourself what the research has to say about the effectiveness of the flipped class, and peruse some of the case studies.
 Then see how Clarissa Bercovitch-Guelman flipped her CSUSM Physics class.
 Finally, check out the Techniques and Activities page for some ideas for classroom activities.

 How to Make the Most of the Flipped Classroom - ideas from 5 Professors

 6 Expert Tips for Flipping the Classroom

 What if Students Revolt? - Techniques to Combat Student Resistance